Finnish Government

 The Finnish Government (Suomen valtioneuvosto; Finlands statsråd; lit.
 'Finland's council of state') is the executive branch and cabinet of Finland, which directs the politics of Finland and is the main source of legislation proposed to the Parliament.
 The Government has collective ministerial responsibility and represents Finland in the Council of the European Union.
-In the incumbent Marin Cabinet, the Government comprises 19 ministers leading 12 ministries.
+In the incumbent Orpo Cabinet, the Government comprises 19 ministers leading 12 ministries.

 Majority coalition governments have become the foundation of the Finnish Government; apart from a few historical exceptions, a Government is usually assembled by the representatives of two major parties and a number of smaller parties.